daattali/beautiful-jekyll/outdoors.md

 title: Outdoors
 ---

 I have a passion for the outdoors.
-Here are a few of my highlights:
+Here are a few of the highlights:

 - [Cycling across Canada](http://samedwardes.com/2019-08-22-cycling-canada-main/)
 - [Cycle Touring Vancouver, Vancouver Island, and the Sunshine Coast](http://samedwardes.com/2019-08-31-cycling-bc-coast/)